-Exposure to large amounts of radiation early in life—such as the atomic bomb explosions in Japan or radiation treatment for childhood cancer—is linked to an increased risk of breast cancer [53-59].
+Exposure to large amounts of radiation early in life, such as radiation therapy to the chest area for childhood cancer, increases the risk of breast cancer [283-284,292-293].

-Women treated with radiation therapy for Hodgkin's disease at a young age have about three to seven times the risk of breast cancer compared to women with Hodgkin's disease who were never treated with radiation therapy [53-56,58].
-Although radiation therapy increases the risk of breast cancer later in life, its benefits for the treatment of Hodgkin's disease or other cancers far outweigh this risk.
+Although radiation therapy increases the risk of breast cancer later in life, its benefits for the treatment of Hodgkin's disease (or other cancers) far outweigh this risk.

 The amount of radiation given and a person’s age at the time of the treatment for Hodgkin’s disease or other cancer play important roles in breast cancer risk.

 In general, the more radiation a person is exposed to and the younger the age at exposure, the greater the risk [283,293].

 For example, the risk of breast cancer is very high for a woman treated with radiation therapy to the chest area before age 20, but is very small for a woman treated after age 40 .

 There are special breast cancer screening recommendations for women treated with radiation therapy at an early age (and other women at higher risk).

 Very low doses of radiation (such as from X-rays) don't have much, if any, impact on breast cancer risk [206,294-295].